MegaManSec/JoshuaHu/_posts/2024-01-06-ldap-watchdog-openldap-python-monitoring-tool-realtime-directory-slack-notifications.md

 - **Customizable Output:** Console output provides clear and colored indications of additions, modifications, and deletions for easy visibility.
 - **Ignored Entries and Attributes:** Users can specify UUIDs and attributes to be ignored during the comparison process.
 - **Conditional Ignored Attributes:** Conditional filtering allows users to ignore specific attributes based on change type (additions, modifications, deletions).

-# Source Code

-The source code, documentation, and instructions on how to use LDAP Watchdog is [available on GitHub](https://github.com/MegaManSec/LDAP-Monitoring-Watchdog).

-The only really necessary options settings are `LDAP_SERVER`, `USE_SSL`, `BASE_DN`, and `SEARCH_FILTER` (and `LDAP_USERNAME` and `LDAP_PASSWORD` if necessary), and the rest can easily be configured later on during the monitoring stage of using the script.

 # History